 Which Type of Life Insurance is Right for Seniors?

-Regardless of whether term or permanent coverage is selected, it is likely that a senior will be required to answer a number of health related questions on the application – and in many instances, a senior may also need to have a medical exam in order to determine whether there are any adverse health issues that may deem the applicant as uninsurable.
+Regardless of whether term or permanent coverage is selected, it is likely that a senior will be required to answer various health-related questions on the application – and in many instances, a senior may also need to have a medical exam in order to determine whether there are any adverse health issues that may deem the applicant as uninsurable.

 In addition to more traditional coverage, many seniors may also opt to purchase final expense life insurance.
 This type of coverage is geared to providing quick benefit payments so that beneficiaries can pay an insured’s final expenses such as funeral services, burial costs, and other related debt obligations.